Electric Cars

 Comfort and innovation

 Without a bulky combustion engine, there’s room to rethink the EV interior.
-Suzuki’s HEARTECT-e EV platform has a longer wheelbase that allows for an expansive, modern cabin featuring a digital cockpit, ambient lighting and premium features.
-A futuristic and spacious interior that makes every journey a joy.
+Suzuki’s HEARTECT-e EV platform has a longer wheelbase that allows for an expansive, modern cabin with ambient lighting and premium features.

 Zero emissions

-Smoother, more responsive driving experience aside – no tailpipe and no driving emissions is an EV advantage everyone loves.
-100% electric power makes e Vitara a cleaner, greener, meaner way to drive.
+Beyond a smoother, more responsive driving experience, zero driving emissions is a big EV advantage.
+100% electric power makes e VITARA a cleaner, greener, meaner way to drive.
 Charge your electric engine at home, or on the go at one of thousands of charging stations all over Australia.

 Safety first

-The advanced EV driving experience goes beyond the road.
-The e Vitara is decked out with a suite of advanced driver assistance safety features including Automatic Emergency Braking, Lane Keep Assist, Lane Departure Prevention, Adaptive Cruise Control and Rear Cross Traffic Alert, on top of parking sensors and camera.
+The e VITARA has a suite of advanced driver assistance safety features including Automatic Emergency Braking, Lane Keep Assist, Lane Departure Prevention, Adaptive Cruise Control and Rear Cross Traffic Alert, plus parking sensors and a 360-degree camera.

 Zippy performance